-These companies also need help to sort out their tax affairs and make sure employees get paid on time, while making them as profitable as possible.
+These companies also need guidance on how to organise their taxes and make sure employees get paid on time, while making them as profitable as possible.
 And not just businesses.
 From the student taking out a loan to the retired pensioner, everyone needs financial advice at some stage.

-You can specialise too, as smaller legal and accountancy firms focus on one particular industry or area, for example marine or property law, or freelance and small business accountancy.
+You can specialise too, as smaller legal and accountancy firms often focus on one particular area, for example marine or property law, or freelance and small business accountancy.

 - Mortgage adviser